 Answer your Pulse question

-Each week pulse check asks "How are you feeling?" on a 1-5 scale.
+Each week's pulse check asks, "How did you feel at work this week?" on a 1-5 scale.
 You can add an optional answer to your pulse question explaining your answer.
-By clicking on the lock icon, this optional answer will be marked as private for you and your reviewer only.
+By clicking on the lock icon, this optional answer will be marked as private which means visible to you and your reviewer only.

 Why is naming your feelings important?
 Check out the science!